ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

 ### Failover in a disaster recovery situation
 {: #fs-failover-dr}

 Failover is also an option for disaster recovery.
-If the original site is confirmed to be unavailable and you need your application started as soon as possible on the replica location, choose the option to remove the replication relationship as the fallback policy when you initiate the failover.
+If the original site is confirmed to be unavailable and you need your application started as soon as possible on the replica location, opt to remove the replication relationship.
+Removing the replication relationship is an option for the fallback policy when you initiate the failover.
 Failover for disaster recovery works in the following way:

 * The file share at the source site refuses all read and write operations and the system attempts to pull a final copy of the share's data to the replica file share.
 * When the data-pull times out and fails, the file service breaks the replication relationship.
 The replica file share becomes read/write and operates as an independent file share.
 It can be mounted and managed as a normal file share.